Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.

+**14 JULY**
+Fill in more content to dissertation written work.
+Tried to build the illustration for the after donation process.

+**13 JULY**
+Adjust the design system, link domain name with website.
+Experiment on hover effect.

+**12 JULY**
+Day off.

 **11 JULY**
 Text on scroll effect done.FAQ page add interaction.
 Customize the responsive footer and header.